CI-Dominik/pp5-hack-collect-drf/README.md

 ---

 ## **DEVELOPMENT GOAL**
-* The goal of the Hack Collect API is to provide all kinds of information for the frontend.
-With this, people can login, logout, use hacks, comments, follows and profiles to view, update and delete their data.
+Develop a robust and scalable REST API using Django Rest Framework (DRF) to support a Life Hacks platform.
+The API should allow users to view and interact with a variety of user-generated content, including life hacks, user profiles, follower relationships, comments, star ratings, and categories.
+The system must be designed with performance and security in mind, ensuring smooth user experiences while providing clear and structured access to the platform’s data.

 ---

 ## **AGILE PLANNING**
-* Here, a list of Epics the backend was part of is displayed.
-A full list of the implemented features can be found in the [frontend's readme file](https://github.com/CI-Dominik/pp5-hack-collect/blob/main/README.md#agile-planning)
+Here, a list of Epics the backend was part of is displayed.
+A full list of the implemented features can be found in the [frontend's README file](https://github.com/CI-Dominik/pp5-hack-collect/blob/main/README.md#agile-planning)

 ## Epics
 * Authentication System